 In a growing world of adventure sports, people are entering the sport of climbing without fully comprehending its hazards and risks, both inherent risks and other risks.
-Climbing offers positive benefits and rewards such as adventure, enjoyment, fitness, and success.
+Climbing offers positive benefits and rewards such as adventure, enjoyment, and fitness.
 Climbing also offers risks, including the risk of injury or death, which cannot be entirely eliminated from the sport.
 You must be willing to accept both the risks and the rewards of climbing.

 Qualified Instruction Is Required

 In the past, climbers developed their knowledge, skills, and judgment through years of mentoring, training, and exposure to a variety of environments and experiences.
-The proliferation of advanced equipment, improved techniques, and access to climbing venues, has made climbing available to many more people.
-New climbers, for example, are now able to develop the ability to ascend difficult climbs rapidly through intensive indoor training.
+The proliferation of advanced equipment, improved techniques, and easy access to indoor climbing venues, has made climbing accessible to many more people.
+New climbers, for example, are now able to develop the ability to ascend difficult climbs rapidly through intensive coaching and training.
 However, these new climbers may lack the knowledge, breadth of experience, and good judgment that builds a solid foundation to be a successful climber or mountaineer in unpredictable outdoor environments.
 If you are unfamiliar with any aspect of climbing, seek qualified instruction.

 Use Equipment According to the Manufacturer’s Instructions

 Manufacturers and distributors of gear find that climbing equipment is sometimes used incorrectly.
 Please use climbing equipment for its intended purpose and according to the manufacturer’s instructions for use, care, inspection, and retirement.